translation/rails/README.md

 ## Synchronization

-To get new translations from Translation.io and to send new translatable strings, simply run :
+To send new translatable keys/strings and get new translations from Translation.io, simply run :

     bundle exec rake translation:sync

 ## Purge

-If you need to remove unused keys taking the current branch as reference :
+If you need to remove unused keys/strings from Translation.io using the current branch as reference :

     bundle exec rake translation:purge